JDoYo/saveyourself/<SaveYourself>_Project Management.md

 STD: Tested and documented Single-player and 'Save Score'feature.
 Fixed small formatting mistakes.

-Meetings: Arranged most meetings for the group, and attended all meetings held.
+Meetings: Arranged most meetings for the group, and attended all of the meetings that were held.

 **Jody Toms:**